rafaelfrazatto/rafaelfrazatto/README.md

 ##

-📚 Estou atualmente aprendendo sobre Lógica da Programação.
+📚 Estou atualmente aprendendo sobre Lógica da Programação e JavaScript.
 <!--
 **bolazildo/bolazildo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.